jscherff/cmdbc/README.md

 ### Device Audits
 Perform a configuration change audit for attached devices using the `audit` _action flag._

-You can audit against device state files saved on the local workstation with the `local` _option flag_, or you csn audit against device information stored in the database with the `server` _option flag_.
+You can audit against device state files saved on the local workstation with the `local` _option flag_, or you can audit against device information stored in the database with the `server` _option flag_.
 The latter is preferred.
 By default, device state for local audits is stored in JSON files in the `state` subdirectory under the utility installation directory (configurable).
 Changes detected during an audit are written to the local change log and are also reported to the server.

 Audits are only supported on serialized devices.